 The skills laboratory is available to provide the students the opportunity to gain mastery of required nursing skills.
 The skills laboratory is open for unassisted practice when not in use.
 Students are required to seek permission from administrative staff to use the skills laboratory.
 Assisted practice/competency practice is available only during scheduled hours with the instructor.
-After practice, all equipment is to be put away into their original assigned location.
+After practice, all equipment is to be put away into their original assigned location and linens in a trash bag to be laundered.
 All mannequins should be covered when not in use.